2/9/2024

 Stefan Tanda

-Sure, and as a reminder, when you look to what we record in Europe, part of that is actually what's consumed in Europe and we do see some weakness in home care in Europe and personal care.
-What we found in terms of fragrance is those products tend to end up around the world.
-So there, we're not only signaling what's happening in the Europe consumer market, but fragrance globally because an LVMH launch the fragrance and it goes around the world and so on.
-So what you hear from us is not that different except that when we talk about fragrance, it's more a signal that launch activity continues for our fragrance customers and we expect growth in the kind of three to 6% range for our fragrance business while we experience the same kind of consumer that other companies experience and indeed, we see pockets of weakness in that then gets consolidated into our beauty results and into our closure results.
+Sure.
+And as a reminder, when you look to what we record in Europe, part of that is actually what's consumed in Europe, and we do see some weakness in home care in Europe and personal care.
+What we sell in terms of fragrances, those products tend to end up around the world.
+There, we're not only signaling what's happening in the Europe consumer market, but fragrance globally because LVMH launched their fragrance and it goes around the world and so on.
+What you hear from us is not that different except that when we talk about fragrance, it's more a signal that launch activity continues for our fragrance customers and we expect growth in the 3% to 6% range for our fragrance business.
+We experience the same kind of consumer that other companies experience, and indeed we see pockets of weakness that then gets consolidated into our beauty results and into our closure results.

 speaker